 Imagine this… Your class is filled with loud chatter, laughter, and perhaps even some singing.
 You do one little thing.
 Just one.
 And then everything changes.
 All you hear is silence.
-(And no it is not screaming on the top of your lungs.)
+(And no, it is not screaming on the top of your lungs.)
 MAGIC.
-That is the only word that I can use to describe these three classroom management strategies.
+That is the only word that I can use to describe these three behavior management strategies for elementary teachers.
 COMPLETE MAGIC.
 Read below to learn more!

 In the education world, behavior management is the skill of implementing strategies to proactively prevent, monitor, and respond to undesirable student behaviors with the goal being to maintain a classroom environment where all students are on-task, focused, and learning.

 Behavior management is essential because it directly impacts students’ safety and security, your ability to teach, and your students’ ability to learn.
 When a classroom runs smoothly and is not interrupted by student behavior, learning time is maximized and both the students and teacher(s) reap the benefits.

 Below are 3 behavior management strategies for elementary teachers that work like magic.